Starting a business in Singapore? Understand Why Setup Company in Singapore

 Singapore is one of the few first-world countries in Asia, with a highly efficient infrastructure, free market economy, a stable socio-political environment, an attractive tax regime for setting up company and per capita income among the top five nations in the world.
 The Lion City’s economy was the fastest growing in Asia in 2011, surpassing even China at 14.5%.

-At the same time, Singapore has consistently been ranked as the easiest place for set up company or setting up business, do business and one of the most competitive economies worldwide by key ranking reports by top institutions like the World Bank and the World Economic Forum.
+At the same time, Singapore has consistently been ranked as the easiest place for set up company or setting up business, do business and one of the most competitive economies worldwide by key ranking reports by top institutions like the World Bank and the World Economic Forum for starting a business in Singapore.
 You can easily setup a company in Singapore in just an hour.
 The main source of revenue is exports of consumer electronics, information technology products, pharmaceuticals, ports and financial services.

 Moreover, Singapore is well known a thriving cosmopolitan city, brimming with diversity of cultures, languages, arts and architecture.
 One in three persons in the Republic hail from abroad, adding to the nation’s unique blend of different cultures, lifestyles and religions, all coexisting harmoniously.

-The city-state is safe and orderly, and is also recognized as one of the cleanest and greenest cities in the world.
+The city-state is safe and orderly for opening a company in Singapore, and is also recognized as one of the cleanest and greenest cities in the world.
 It has an efficient and affordable public transport system, along with world-class healthcare services.
 Singapore’s primary, secondary and tertiary educational systems all meet international standards, making it an esteemed education hub and great place to raise a family.

 Detailed below is a brief guide on all things pertaining to living, working, doing business, setting up a company in Singapore and setting up business Singapore.

 Singapore is open for business, and open to investors, entrepreneurs and professionals who can complement its economy.
 Setup business Singapore is easier and straight forward.
 It boasts a highly-skilled workforce and welcomes with open arms high-skilled global talent.
 It is regarded as one of the most desirable Asian cities to live, work and play, which aids recruitment.
 It also invests heavily in training and education to meet the evolving needs of businesses.
-With over 110,000 expatriates and 7,000 multinational companies operating here, Singapore provides an excellent opportunity for global citizens to forge rewarding careers.
+With over 110,000 expatriates and 7,000 multinational companies operating here, Singapore provides an excellent opportunity for global citizens to forge rewarding careers and setup company Singapore.

 Furthermore, pro-business policies make it easy for corporations to do business in Singapore.
 For company investors, Singapore offers several ways in which one can enter and re-enter the country with relative ease.
 For instance, the Global Investor Program (GIP) eases the way for foreigners to set up and operate businesses in Singapore.
 Under this scheme, applicants must invest at least S$2.5 million in a new business or expansion of an existing business operation, or invest at least S$2.5 million in a GIP-approved fund.